rita-ni/DSCI-532_group-211_dashboards/reflections.md

 - Idea behind this is to ensure transparency to the users who may use dashboard to make decisions.

 ## Limitations
-- The original dataset is limited, so there is only a limited stuff/analysis we can do this dataset.
+- The original dataset is limited(3 main columns), so there are only few things we can do with it.
-- The dashboard is simple.
-If we have more time, we can add more fancy widgets to the dashboard.
-We can also add different themes to the dashboard, to make it look more professional.
+- The dashboard is simple as of now; If we have more time, we can add more fancy widgets and themes to make it look more more professional.